Text to percent-encoding

 price=10&tax=2

-hello+tools when plus mode is on
+hello%20tools or hello+tools in plus mode

 Plain-language answers about when to use the tool, what it does with your inputs, what to double-check, and how privacy works.

-No. The calculator runs in your browser tab.
+No. The tool runs in your browser tab.
 Your recent answers stay only on the page while you use it, and they are not sent to a server.